If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Individual images or sentiments can also be mounted to create a three dimensional effect.

 These layers can be any shape....circle....square....oval....the choice is yours!

 They can also be raised with foam pads and overlapped with each other.

-Check out the Card Making Ideas Gallery to see examples of layering.
+Check out my Card Making Inspiration Galley to see more examples of layering.